Colitis in cats: causes, symptoms and treatment

 The therapeutic goals of treatment for feline colitis are to relieve pain and discomfort, and to restore normal bowel function.
 If there is an underlying medical condition which is causing colitis or colitis-type symptoms, this will need to be identified and treated.

 The choice of treatment will depend on the causes of the inflammation and the frequency and severity of symptoms.
-Acute colitis often resolves itself in a few days without requiring treatment; however, chronic or episodic colitis almost always requires medical attention.
-Where the cause is an infection or parasite, colitis can be cured, but generally, it can only be controlled through appropriate medical management and dietary modification.
+Acute colitis often resolves itself in a few days without requiring treatment; however, chronic or episodic colitis almost always requires medical attention and imaging alongside treatment trials which can help to narrow down the cause.
+Where the cause is an infection or parasite, colitis can be cured, but generally, it can only be controlled through appropriate medical management and dietary modification to promote gut healing and recovery.

 Dietary modification